Acoustic Music outdoors on the mountain every Sunday afternoon.

 (Where One’s Inner Wilderness Meets the Natural World”) is Denes McIntosh’s first novel.

-In “Wilderness,” David, a 58 year old product of the ’60s, is writing a novel at “The Last Café.”
+In “Wilderness,” David, a 58-year-old product of the ’60s, is writing a novel at “The Last Café.”
 His observations of the other regulars at the café offer insight into the human condition — people you want to know; people you probably already know.

 When David becomes involved in a horrific situation, the moral dilemma it creates between his own altruistic character and the actions he feels he must take, cause him to explore his inner wilderness, searching for a way to make sense of it all.